KrinjMaster/tbd/README.md

 # tbd

-A superiour calories counting app that has a list of products from all major Russian supermarkets
+A superior calories counting app that has a list of products from all major Russian supermarkets (built in Rust btw).

 Web scrapers:
 Metro: Done